Skip to main content

 PSYC 355.
 Adulthood and Aging.
 3 Credits.

 Basic findings and theoretical issues in the study of human aging from biopsychological and socio-psychological perspectives with an emphasis on the individual.
-Prerequisites: PSYC 111 plus 3 credits of psychology.
-F.
+Prerequisite: PSYC 111 plus 3 credits of psychology.
+F,SS.

 SOC 352.
 Aging and Society.
 3 Credits.